marnelfr/udemy.react/README.md

 ## Quiz
 - With react, we write Declarative js code: we define the "goal" (i.e. what should be shown on the screen) and let React figure out how to get there.
 - "Components" are really just a way of thinking about user interfaces.
 React embraces that concept and gives you tools to build components that you can then combine.

+## React State
+React evaluate every single component and then render them in the DOM as the app is initially rendered, and it doesn't do that again.
+It only reevaluates and rerender a given component when its state changes.